-One problem with Bali is that the water is not clean, and I will discuss that in more detail later.
+One problem with Bali is that the water is not clean, and I will discuss that in more detail later in the safety & disease page.
 This impacts the food whenever you want to eat something raw.
 If you want to eat, say, a raw salad, you MUST make sure that everything is washed in purified water.
 Any restaurant that is really nice will definitely wash their raw food in purified water, but the cheaper places probably don’t.
 For this reason, I recommend not eating any raw food for at least the first couple days to avoid getting Bali Belly.
 After this, you can start to eat raw salads in really nice restaurants, and maybe add more raw food further along the way if you have an iron-clad stomach.
 If you get the feeling a place may not use purified water, then just be safe and order something totally cooked.
 This is the rule that I used while in Bali and I never had a problem with Bali Belly.

 There are a few local, Indonesian dishes that you will find pretty much everywhere.
 The first is nasi campur (nah-see cham-poor), which is probably the most popular Indonesian dish.
 You can order this regular, in other words with meat, or vegetarian.
 This usually includes some satay (chicken, tofu or tempe on skewers with peanut sauce), boiled egg, pork or beef (or tofu, tempe), vegetables, peanuts, and fried rice.
 Its sort of a mix of lots a local dishes, kind of like a sampler platter, and usually very good.
 Nasi Goreng (nah-see go-rang) is another dish with translates to fried rice.
 This is literally what it is, but usually has some vegetables and meat or tofu in it as well.
 Another good thing about Bali is that it is super easy to eat vegetarian here, and Gado-Gado is a traditional, vegetarian dish.
 This comes with rice, vegetables, tofu, peanut sauce, and boiled eggs.
 With all of these dishes you may also be served shrimp crackers that look like pink foamy semi-circles.
 I personally think they are disgusting, but a lot of people like them.
 Another vegetarian dish is Cap-Cay (chap-chay), which is simply rice and steamed vegetables.
 Places close to the coast usually offer these dishes with seafood as an option as well.